Registration closes on April 4.

 - Develop team performance measures to maintain focus on your highest priority goals

-- Managers, supervisors and team leaders
+- New or experienced managers, supervisors and team leaders

 - Managers of front line staff

-- New managers
+- Directors and upper-level managers

 - Articulate your team’s mission and goals